-Salads can be one of the most delicious and satisfying foods in existence.
-Unfortunately, they are all-too-often prepared unimaginatively, with a meager assortment of inferior vegetables.
-No wonder it’s a menu item that many people shy away from—a bland almost-meal that leaves you hungry.
+At their best, a vegan salad is one of the most satisfying foods in existence.
+Unfortunately, salads are often prepared unimaginatively, with a meager assortment of not-very-fresh vegetables.
+No wonder it’s a menu item that many people shy away from eating salads.
+Too often, they’re a bland almost-meal that leaves you hungry.
 But it’s easy to do salad right.
-Prepared correctly and imaginatively, salads become worthy of eating every day.
+When prepared with a little effort and enthusiasm, salads become worthy of eating every day.

-So how to you elevate your salads from good to great?
-To start, if you want to make outstanding salads, you must have a contraption known as a salad spinner.
-These whirring devices may seem like the epitome of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is they are vital to making a fantastic salad.
+So how do you elevate your salads from OK to amazing?
+To start, if you want to make outstanding salads based on lettuce and other greens, you must have a contraption known as a salad spinner.
+These whirring devices may seem like the epitome of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is they are indispensable to making a fantastic salad.

-But a salad spinner is right up there with a chef’s knife, a skillet, and a cutting board as items no kitchen should be without.
-Why?
-It all comes down to the fact that oil and water don’t mix—so if your lettuce and greens are even slightly wet, your salad dressing will slide off your veggies quicker than rain off a raincoat.
-Without a salad spinner, instead of the dressing clinging to your veggies, you’ll have a watery pool of dressing on your plate.
+In fact, a salad spinner is right up there with a chef’s knife, a skillet, and a cutting board as items no kitchen should be without.
+Why are they a crucial tool for salad preparation?
+It stems from the fact that oil and water don’t mix—so if your lettuce and greens are even slightly wet, your salad dressing will slide off your veggies quicker than rain off a raincoat.
+Without a salad spinner, the dressing won’t cling to your vegetables.
+You’ll end up with a watery pool of dressing on your plate.
 Blech.

-Once you’ve got the required kitchen equipment, your next step is to go beyond the usual assortment of vegetables.
+Once you’ve purchased the required kitchen equipment, your next step is to go beyond the usual assortment of vegetables.
 Lettuce, cucumber, and tomatoes are all fine, but why not get creative and add at least a five other items?
-Apart from hard winter squash or potatoes, pretty much every vegetable in the produce section is fair game.
+Apart from raw hard winter squash or potatoes, pretty much every vegetable in the produce section is fair game.
 Some especially good choices:

 - shredded spinach or kale